sparker888/wri-case-study/src/app/page.md

 ### Thank you

-I appreciate Gordon's willingness to make this project happen and for the team's support in getting it done.
+I appreciate the team at [Wheel Rail Seminars](https://wheel-rail-seminars.com) who helped with this project.
 Thank you!